TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Index.rst

 **Core Manual**

 This document is a Core Manual.
-Core Manuals address the built in functionality of TYPO3 and are designed to provide the reader with in- depth information.
+Core Manuals address the built in functionality of TYPO3 CMS and are designed to provide the reader with in- depth information.
 Each Core Manual addresses a particular process or function and how it is implemented within the TYPO3 source code.
 These may include information on available APIs, specific configuration